lis-epfl/robogen/README.md

 under a standard path (e.g. /usr/lib) you do not need to update the corresponding line in CustomPath.cmake

 On Linux, you'll probably not modify anything on this file, except if you have the ODE library installed in non-default paths.
+In this case, you will have to modify the lines related to the ODE installation paths in CustomPath.cmake (Look for the Linux section).

 On Windows, you need to download and extract the content of the precompiled libraries archive (https://dl.dropboxusercontent.com/u/13784867/utils2.zip) and uncomment the fist line of CustomPath.cmake pointing it to the utils/ folder contained in the archive.
 Watch out that when you extract the archive you might generate a containing folder named as the archive.